Why Jana Gana Mana was the right choice for India

 1. Made for everyone, not just trained voices

 Unlike many national anthems, Jana Gana Mana stays within a comfortable vocal range and moves mostly step by step.
-Set in a simple and calm scale (Raga Alhaiya Bilawal), its melody is very easy to sing for schoolchildren, the elderly, trained singers, and ordinary crowds alike.
+Set in a simple and calm scale (Raga Alhaiya Bilawal), its melody is very easy to sing for trained singers and ordinary crowds alike.

 The US national anthem, The Star-Spangled Banner, sits at the other extreme.
 It is notoriously difficult to sing—even for professional singers—which is why it is often performed, lip-synced, or played instrumentally.
 Vande Mataram, too, is musically more demanding and suits trained voices better than mixed crowds.

-Globally, India’s anthem is thought to be among the easiest to sing, alongside Japan’s Kimigayo and New Zealand’s God Defend New Zealand.
-It is far more accessible than many other anthems such as The Star-Spangled Banner, France’s La Marseillaise, or Italy’s Il Canto degli Italiani.
+Globally, Jana Gan Man ranks among the easier national anthems to sing, alongside Japan’s Kimigayo, Canada’s O Canada, Israel’s Hatikvah and Denmark’s Der er et yndigt land.
+It is far more accessible than many other anthems such as The Star-Spangled Banner, France’s La Marseillaise, or Italy’s Il Canto degli Italiani or even UK’s God Save the King.

 2. A collective song, not a solo performance